 “I kept asking myself how she could go around in that sacky old uniform and have men falling all over themselves.”

-Marta Humphries has returned to Las Vegas to Hoover Memorial to work with surgeon Dr. Spencer Marlow, the same man she ran away from five years ago because she could not bear the heartbreak of his indifference toward her.
-Her father has “lymphatic leukemia” and has 6 to 12 months to live.
-He feels fine, but he’s got to go into the hospital to start dying, even though he emphatially declares he wants to spend his last days in his own home.
-She’s also got to start bossing around her kid sister Polly, whose “too tight clothes, a hint of defiance in her attitude toward Marta, and now complete disregard for the parking ticket which was probably just one of many, labeled the girl as rebellious.”
+Marta Humphries has returned to Las Vegas to work with surgeon Dr. Spencer Marlow, the same man she ran away from five years ago because she could not bear the heartbreak of his indifference toward her.
+More than that, though, she's got to start whipping her family into shape.
+Her father has leukemia and has 6 to 12 months to live; he feels fine, but he’s got to check into the hospital to start dying, even though he emphatically declares he wants to spend his last days in his own home.
+And then there’s her kid sister who needs bossing around: Polly’s “too tight clothes, a hint of defiance in her attitude toward Marta, and now complete disregard for the parking ticket which was probably just one of many, labeled the girl as rebellious.”